 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had \$206,527 and \$1,849,679 in cash and no cash equivalents as of December 31, 2022 and 2021, respectfully.
+The Company had \$163,235 and \$206,527 in cash and no cash equivalents as of December 31, 2023 and 2022, respectively.
+As of December 31, 2023, \$157,339 has yet to be remitted to tax authorities.

-Marketable Securities Held in a Trust Account
+Marketable Securities Held in Trust Account

-As of December 31, 2022, the Company held \$118,193,123 in the Trust Account, which was invested in U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-All the Company's investments held in the Trust Account are classified as trading securities.
+At December 31, 2023 and 2022, funds held in the Trust Account included \$2,200,308 and \$118,193,123, respectively, of investments held in a money market fund characterized as Level 1 investments within the fair value hierarchy under ASC Topic 820 (as defined below).
+The funds were invested in U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+All of the Company's investments held in Trust Account are classified as trading securities.
 Trading securities are presented on the balance sheet at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of investments held in the Trust Account in the accompanying statement of operations.
-The estimated fair values of investments held in Trust Account are ended December 31, 2022, the Company withdrew \$215,000 of income from investments held in the Trust Account to pay its income and franchise tax obligations.
+Gains and losses resulting from the change in fair value of investments held in Trust Account are included in interest earned on marketable securities held in Trust Account in the accompanying statements of operations.
+The estimated fair values of investments held in the Trust Account are determined using available market information.
+During the year ended December 31, 2023, the Company withdrew \$851,338 of income from the Trust Account to pay its tax obligations.
+Additionally, during the year ended December 31, 2023, the Company withdrew \$120,063,828 in relation to common stock redemptions.